Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

 * Elasticsearch server http://localhost:9200
 * Kibana http://localhost:5601

-Log in as the `admin` user with credentials `admin`.
+Log in as the administrator with the default username and password of user: `admin`, password: `admin`.

-> **Note:** Remember to run Alfresco Re-Indexing app as described above in order to add existing Alfresco Repository nodes to Elasticsearch server
+> **Note:** Remember to run Alfresco Re-Indexing app as described above in order to add existing Alfresco Repository nodes to the Elasticsearch server

 ### Alternative deployment

-By default, the Docker Compose template deploys Alfresco Elasticsearch Connector services individually:
+By default, the Docker compose template deploys the Elasticsearch connector services individually:

 * `live-indexing-mediation` service manages ActiveMQ messages from Alfresco Repository and Alfresco Transform Service
 * `live-indexing-content` service indexes Content in Elasticsearch
 * `live-indexing-metadata` service indexes Metadata in Elasticsearch

-Following lines are provided by default in generated `docker-compose.yml` file:
+The `docker-compose.yml` file you generated includes:

 ```bash
 live-indexing-mediation: